Flux159/uhttp/README.md

 #### Development, Testing, & Building

-uhttp is developed using a nodejs environment.
+uhttp is developed using a nodejs environment and uses [grunt](http://gruntjs.com/getting-started) for running tests and building.
 Make sure that you have nodejs and npm installed, clone this source repository and run the following in the uhttp directory:

 ```
 npm install && grunt build